 |During a GCP Inspection

 | Opening meeting

-The inspectee will present an overview of the clinical trial.
-This includes information pertaining to subject recruitment, informed consent process, investigational product management, safety reporting and biological sample handling.
+The inspectee will present an overview of the clinical trial in relation to the inspection scope.
+This may include information pertaining to trial participant recruitment, informed consent process, investigational product management, safety reporting, biological sample handling, etc.

 | Interviews with study staff